 This form of protection can be provided to individuals who are over the age of eighteen or an emancipated minor.
 The individual could have suffered domestic violence from:

 Obtaining a FRO can be a long and complex process.
-Ideally, both the defendant and the plaintiff should make sure they have legal counsel in this situation.
+Ideally, the defendant and the plaintiff should ensure they have legal counsel in this situation.

-Do you think you need a restraining order or would you like more information about restraining orders in Morristown NJ?
+Do you need a restraining order, or would you like more information about restraining orders in Morristown, NJ?
 Do you need to defend yourself from a restraining order?